ossec/ossec-docs/docs/manual/output/picviz-output.rst

 .. warning::

-    PicViz support is experimental, and not fully supported.
+    PicViz support is very experimental, and not fully supported.
 Bug reports and improvements are needed.

 Installation of PicViz